jayanthsaigithub/shell-scripting-projects-github-API/README.md

-shell script to fetching the organization details of owners and users through CLI
+#shell script to fetching the organization details of owners and users through CLI
+#Using git tokens